Measures of Correlation for Multiple Variables

+It shows the curve of $|\rho_{{\bf{ab}}}|$ against the angle $\gamma$ within the intervals $[0^\circ,180^\circ]$ in Figure~\ref{Fig1}, from which we can see that the absolute value of Pearson's correlation coefficient is a good bivariate correlation measurement for two reasons.
+Firstly, the curve of $|\rho _{{\bf{ab}}}|$ against the angle $\gamma$ is always kept the opposite trend of change of the angle $\gamma^*$.
+Secondly, the strength of correlation measured by the absolute value of Pearson's correlation coefficient (the black curve in Figure~\ref{Fig1}) is close to the strength of correlation measured by the angle $\gamma^*$ (the blue dotted segments in Figure~\ref{Fig1}).

-Pearson's correlation coefficient can only describe the linear relationship between two random variables.
-However, lots of applications, such as data dimensionality reduction, principal component analysis, and multiple linear regression, need LCC to measure the strength of linear correlation among multiple variables.
-These applications usually select several variables from a number of variables to make the selected variables have the minimum correlation while remaining enough information.
+Pearson's correlation coefficient can only describe the correlation relationship between two variables.
+Lots of applications, such as data dimensionality reduction, subset selection, and sparse regression, need a correlation measurement to measure the strength of correlation among multiple variables.
+These applications usually select several variables from a number of variables to make the selected variables have the minimum correlation while maintaining enough information.

-The development of information technology and big data analytics increases the importance of multivariate linear correlation analysis.
-Unfortunately, there was no compact formulation to define and measure the multivariate linear correlation until now, and people have to estimate the strength of multivariate linear correlation by the indirect methods such as partial correlation.
+The development of information technology and big data analytics further increases the importance of multivariate correlation analysis.
+Unfortunately, there is no compact formulation to define and measure correlation for multiple variables.
+People have to estimate the strength of multivariate correlation by the indirect methods such as the partial correlation and the coefficient of determination.
+However, for most systems, such as physical, sociological, and economic systems, it is more important to discover associations among more than two variables.

-In this paper, a multivariate linear correlation coefficient and a multivariate linear incorrelation coefficient (LIC) are proposed.
-The proposed LCC and LIC can be used to measure the strength of multivariate linear correlation and linear irrelevance.
+In this paper, an unsigned correlation coefficient (UCC) and an unsigned incorrelation coefficient (UIC) are proposed.
+The proposed UCC and UIC can be used to measure the strength of multivariate correlation and linear irrelevance.
 Many properties of them are introduced in the paper.
-For example, both the proposed LCC and LIC belong to an interval [0,1]; The sum of the square of LCC and the square of LIC for the same variables is 1; The value of LCC for multiple non-zero-variance random variables achieves the maximum value 1 if and only if these variables are linear dependent, and achieves the minimum value 0 if and only if these variables are perpendicular to each other; The value of LCC for multiple variables is not less than that for part of them; If the number of variables is the same as their dimension, their LIC then equals to the absolute value of the determinant of the square matrix whose row or column vectors are the standardized vectors of these variables.
+For example, both the proposed UCC and UIC belong to an interval [0,1]; The sum of the squared UCC and the squared UIC of a group of variables is always 1; The value of UCC for multiple non-zero-variance variables achieves the maximum value 1 if and only if these variables are linear dependent, and achieves the minimum value 0 if and only if these variables are perpendicular to each other; The value of UCC for a group of variables is not less than the value of UCC for part of them; If the number of variables is the same as their dimension, their UIC then equals to the absolute value of the determinant of the square matrix whose row or column vectors are the standardized vectors of these variables.